maximousblk/crashbrowser/README.md

 ## Need for Myriad

-No one would ever need it (To Say Nothing Of The Naughty Ones)
+No one is ever gonna need it (To Say Nothing Of The Naughty Ones)

 This script is in the mischievous websites like [crashsafari.com](https://crashsafari.com), [crashchrome.com](http://crashchrome.com), etc.